BarisBeytur/barisbeytur/README.md

-<br>🌱 I’m currently developing myself on the `.NET MVC framework` and creating new projects.🕸️ Look at my Website [Baris Beytur](https://barisbeytur.epizy.com/)
+<br>🌱 I’m currently developing myself on the `.NET` technologies and creating new projects.🕸️ Look at my Website [Baris Beytur](https://barisbeytur.epizy.com/)

 <be clear="both">
 <br/>